Airdrie is less than half an hour from Calgary making it an easy trip particularly from the North end of the City.

 Parks & Playgrounds: Cochrane has a number of great playgrounds including a new natural playground along the river.

 Attractions: Cochrane Ranch is a lovely spot for a picnic and also hosts Cochrane’s Farmer’s Market on Saturdays and the Cochrane Historical Museum.
-Spray Lakes Sawmills Centre has some great indoor play options.
+Spray Lakes Sawmills Centre has some great indoor play options and a fantastic aquatic centre.
 Cochrane Golf Club has a beautiful mini golf course.
 Check out one of the nearby Provincial Parks – Glenbow Ranch or Big Hill Springs.

 Food: Be sure to stop at MacKay’s for ice cream.
 Avenue Bakery has now expanded to Cochrane.
 Guys Cafe comes highly recommended for families